Priygupt13/CMPE283_VirtualizationAssignments/README.md

 There are 5 total features that we are trying to detect on our GCP VM.
 Pinbased (provided by professor Mike as codebase)

-7. er_priyagupta123@vt-assignment1:~/cmpe283-1$  make
+7. Run under the same directory with MakeFile and cmpe283-1 file in terminal er_priyagupta123@vt-assignment1:~/cmpe283-1$ make
 After running the make command, a couple of files .o/.ko files will be generated

-8. To insert the module use below command
+8. Use insmod/rmmod tool to insert and remove module

+ sudo insmod ./cmpe283-1.ko

+ sudo rmmod ./cmpe283-1.ko

 er_priyagupta123@vt-assignment1:~/cmpe283-1$ sudo insmod ./cmpe283-1.ko

 er_priyagupta123@vt-assignment1:~/cmpe283-1$ sudo dmesg

-9. Veify the output for each MSR’s

-  3. make sure to have make tool and gcc compiler on your VM

-  4. run(all commands are run in terminal) sudo apt install gcc make

-  5. There are 5 total features that we are trying to detect base on our GCP VM.

-     a.
-Pinbased (provided by professor Mike as codebase)

-     b.
-Procbased(Primary Proc based), Procbased02 (Secondary Proc based), Procbased03 (Tertiary Proc baseed), exit,entry (write strcuts for these five base on MSR index, and info on SDM, Volume 3 ch.24)

-     c.
-Run under the same directory with MakeFile and cmpe283-1 file in terminal er_priyagupta123@vt-assignment1:~/cmpe283-1$ make .

-        After running make command, couple of files .o/.ko files will be generated

-     d. use insmod/rmmod tool to insert and remove module

-     sudo insmod ./cmpe283-1.ko

-     sudo rmmod ./cmpe283-1.ko

-6. Use dmesg tool to print run
+9. Use dmesg tool to print run

     sudo dmesg

 By here we sould be able to see the message outputs for pinbased, procbased, procbased02, exit, entry, procbased03 features on terminal

- 7. By here we sould be able to see the message outputs for pinbased, procbased, procbased02, exit, entry, procbased03 features on terminal

     Below is the screenshot of output after executing commands: